How to test a charm

-The Charmed Operator Framework provides a testing harness, so you can check your charm does the right thing in different scenarios without having to create a full deployment.
+The Ops library provides a testing harness, so you can check your charm does the right thing in different scenarios without having to create a full deployment.
 When you run charmcraft init, the template charm it creates includes some sample tests, along with a tox.ini file; use tox to run the tests and to get a short report of unit test coverage.

 Contents: